upempty/pynote/rtos.md

-- FreeRTOS is schdudled by intened code blocks, from task1->task2, and maybe ISR comes to handle and resume to specific task1.
+- FreeRTOS is schdudled by intended code blocks, from task1->task2, and maybe ISR comes to handle and resume to specific task1.

 ```